gerardbm/maths/README.md

-# lambdahub
+# Maths

-A collection of scripts for math
+A collection of scripts for mathematics